-There are certain conditions that must be met for this to happen.
-These:
+There are certain pre-conditions that must be met for Decentralized Internet, they are:

 - Internet speed is should be 5G and beyond

 - Blockchain derivative hash-based multiple data encryption tech. should be developed

-- Microservices (Kubernetes) can produce such a solution as software (like K3s)
+- Microservices (Kubernetes) can produce such a solution as software (like K3s), on the edge devices.

 Lets give a simple example, in order to view a picture on any website (https://xyz.com/resim.jpg) in today’s internet environment, you must have a central server open to the internet, a valid IP address and DNS record.

 On the decentralized internet, you can access this picture with your mobile phone via https://xyz.com/resim.jpg.
 But parts of the picture come from many separate cell phones.